Select your local site for products and services by region

 Bond prices, coupons, and yields

 Regardless of whether a bond is issued by a government or a corporation, the mechanics of bond pricing are the same.
 Bonds are issued at a specific rate of interest that the issuer will pay to investors, known as the coupon.
-Once issued, the coupon never changes – but prevailing interest rates can.
+Once issued, the coupon never changes, but prevailing interest rates can, which helps explain yield versus interest-rate differences in the bond market.
 When that happens, an existing bond’s coupon rate may become more or less attractive by comparison, and that affects its price.

 • When an existing bond has a higher coupon than a newly issued bond, it pays out more income.
 Investors may be willing to pay more to own it, driving its market price up.